 Insulin resistance is a condition in which multiple cells and tissues in the human body become resistant to the effects of insulin.
 Simply stated, insulin resistance occurs when cells and tissues ignore insulin and don't allow glucose to enter the cells and tissues.

-A high fat diet of animal and dairy foods and processed fats (causing lipid overload in the liver) or a high carb diet (of processed foods and processed sugars) in combination with a sedentary lifestyle help to fuel insulin resistance.
+A high carb diet (of processed foods and processed sugars) and/or a high protein/fat diet of conventional animal and dairy foods and processed fats (causing lipid overload in the liver) in combination with a sedentary lifestyle help to fuel insulin resistance and inflammation.

 In insulin resistance, muscle, fat, and liver cells do not respond properly to insulin and thus cannot easily absorb glucose from the bloodstream.
-As a result, the body needs higher levels of insulin to help glucose enter cells.
+As a result, the body needs higher levels of insulin to help push the glucose into your cells.